Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/programs-create-promotion-program.md

 ### Create Promotion Program [POST /programs]

 Create a new Promotion Program.
+A Promotion can be in the form of a generic code like "SAVE10" which your customer's would enter during checkout.
+A Promotion may also be a unique code which is distributed to a customer or it may even be directly attached to a customer's account.

 ---
 + Request (application/json)